minhnimble/learning-notes/learning-paths/scrum-master.md

 Five ideas for encouraging the values to be transparent and considered in your Scrum Team:
 1. Put the values on a wall and have each team member write up how they are going to demonstrate the value in their working day.
-2. Add a ‘values moment’ to your retrospective.
+2. Add a 'values moment' to your retrospective.
 This gives everyone an opportunity to inspect and adapt on their values.
-3. Introduce a ‘values’ prize.
+3. Introduce a 'values' prize.
 Not a serious prize, but a fun prize that sometimes can be delivered to two people or the whole team when a value has been demonstrated and everyone is aware of it.
-4. The ‘whoops we dropped the value’ prize provides a way of demonstrating courage, but also highlighting when we missed a value.
+4. The 'whoops we dropped the value' prize provides a way of demonstrating courage, but also highlighting when we missed a value.
 Of course, this prize could end up being a very negative thing so it should always be delivered in a fun way without negative implications.
 5. Getting external managers or stakeholders to demonstrate to the team a value and what it means to them.

 ### Intralinks Case Study: Scrum Reboot, This Time with the Values